FEMR/femr/CONTRIBUTING.md

     git checkout master
     git checkout -b task-[JIRA_ID]-[briefDescriptionOfTask]

+######Example: git checkout -b feature-FEMR832-fixingEverythingEverywhere

 ### -Always sync your fork's (username/femr) master branch with the project's (femr/femr) master branch.
-This ensures your code is always up to date:
+If your working branch deviates too far from master, merging will be hard.
+This ensures your code is always up to date with everyone else:

 #####1. make sure you have a remote pointing upstream to the main project repository (femr/femr):
     git remote -v